masalinas/poc-spark-minio/README.md

 # Configurations

-At the time of writing this answer, Spark does not support Java 17 - only Java 8/11 (source: https://spark.apache.org/docs/latest/).
+At the time of writing this PoC, Spark does not support Java 17 - only Java 8/11 (source: https://spark.apache.org/docs/latest/).
 You must add this configuration as VM argument:

 ```
 --add-exports java.base/sun.nio.ch=ALL-UNNAMED